 Episodes from HES (Outpatient) [26].
 For each episode, data items relating to the following were included: i) appointment; ii) referral; iii) diagnoses; iv) procedures; v) specialty; vi) provider; vii) demographics; and viii) socioeconomic status.

-For patients included in the study population whose data relating to General Practice is included in ResearchOne specific data items relating to the following were selected for inclusion from ResearchOne for the period prior to 31st March 2015:
+For patients included in the study population whose data relating to primary care are included in ResearchOne specific data items relating to the following were selected for inclusion from ResearchOne for the period prior to 31st March 2015:

-• Patient demographics and socioeconomic status
+• Demographics and socioeconomic status

-• Selected General Practice events including: i) coded diagnoses/observations that relate to
+• Selected primary care events including: i) coded diagnoses/observations that relate to

-selected co-morbidities; ii) prescriptions and repeat prescriptions for selected drugs6; iii) noncoded referrals; iv) appointments and v) practice registrations.
+selected co-morbidities; ii) prescriptions and repeated prescriptions for selected drugs iii) non-coded referrals; iv) appointments and v) practice registrations.

-Data relating to General Practice is included in ResearchOne for patients where: i) the patient is registered to a General Practice that used the SystmOne clinical information system, ii) the General Practice has opted into ResearchOne and iii) the patient has not individually opted-out of ResearchOne.
+Data relating to primary care are included in ResearchOne for patients where: i) the patient is registered to a General Practice that used the SystmOne clinical information system, ii) the General Practice has opted into ResearchOne and iii) the patient has not individually opted-out of ResearchOne.
 Further information regarding the consent model for ResearchOne can be founded in the Database Protocol [27].
-Definitions were based on those provided in the Quality Outcomes Framework (QOF) Business Rules previously published by Primary Care Commissioning and now published by NHS Digital [28], and included the following co-morbidities: Asthma; Atrial Fibrillation; Blood Pressure; Cancer; Cardiovascular Disease; Coronary Heart Disease; Chronic Kidney Disease; Chronic Obstructive Pulmonary Disease; Dementia; Depression; Diabetes; Epilepsy; HF; Hypertension; Learning Disability; Psychosis, Schizophrenia or Bipolar-Affective Disorder; Obesity; Osteoporosis; Peripheral Arterial Disease; Palliative Care; Rheumatoid Arthritis; Smoking; Stroke and Stroke (TIA).
+Definitions were based on those provided in the Quality Outcomes Framework (QOF) Business Rules previously published by Primary Care Commissioning and now published by NHS Digital [28], and included the following co-morbidities: Asthma; Atrial Fibrillation; Blood Pressure; Cancer; Cardiovascular Disease; Coronary Heart Disease; Chronic Kidney Disease; Chronic Obstructive Pulmonary Disease; Dementia; Depression; Diabetes; Epilepsy; HF; Hypertension; Learning Disability; Psychosis, Schizophrenia or Bipolar-Affective Disorder; Obesity; Osteoporosis; Peripheral Arterial Disease; Palliative Care; Rheumatoid Arthritis; Smoking; Stroke or Transient Ischaemic Attack.
 The selected drugs were defined using chapters in the British National Formulary (BNF) and included the following drugs (Corresponding BNF chapter shown in brackets): Hypnotics and anxiolytics (4.1); Drugs used in psychoses and related disorders (4.2); Antidepressant drugs (4.3); CNS stimulants and drugs used for attention deficit hyperactivity disorder (4.4), Drugs used in the treatment of obesity (4.5); Drugs used in nausea and vertigo (4.6); Analgesics (4.7); Drugs used in substance dependence (4.10); Drugs for dementia (4.11).

 Linkage